Consumer Credit Protection Act

 with, an existing credit obligation; or

-• (F) otherwise has a legitimate business need for the
+- (F) otherwise has a legitimate business need for the

 information -

-• (i) in connection with a business transaction that is
+- (i) in connection with a business transaction that is

-initiated by the consumer
+initiated by the consumer; or

-• (ii) to review an account to determine whether the consumer
+- (ii) to review an account to determine whether the consumer

 continues to meet the terms of the account.

-• (4) In response to a request by the head of a State or local child support enforcement agency (or a State or local government official authorized by the head of such an agency), if the person making the request certifies to the consumer reporting agency that -
+- (4) In response to a request by the head of a State or local child support enforcement agency (or a State or local government official authorized by the head of such an agency), if the person making the request certifies to the consumer reporting agency that -

-• (A) the consumer report is needed for the purpose of
+- (A) the consumer report is needed for the purpose of

 establishing an individual's capacity to make child support